 Information and Links for Disaster Preparedness:

-Preparation for the Cascadia Subduction Zone earthquake has intensified in the last few years in Oregon and Washington, with many organizations partnering to provide information and resources for disaster planning, mitigation, and recovery.
+Preparation for the Cascadia Subduction Zone earthquake has intensified in recent years in Oregon and Washington, with many organizations partnering to provide information and resources for disaster planning, mitigation, and recovery.

 The Ford Family Foundation has compiled research and information about the Cascadia Event and Resilient Communities.
 Here is one article about how to create a resilient community: http://www.tfff.org/community-vitality/spring-2014-issue-1/your-most-immediate-source-support.